Centralspindlin: Structure

 Both KIF23 and RacGAP1 dimerize via their parallel coiled coil domain.

 Centralspindlin oligomerizes in order to link the mitotic spindle with the plasma membrane The sequences mediating interactions between KIF23 and RacGAP1 are highly variable between species.
 However, a high affinity interaction between these subunits is essential for the proper functioning of the Centralspindlin complex.

 Subunits

-KIF23 interacts with microtubules at sites of overlap, linking the centraspindlin complex to the mitotic spindle.
+KIF23 interacts with microtubules at sites of overlap, linking the centralspindlin complex to the mitotic spindle.

 RacGAP1 recruits ECT2 to the central spindle.
 ECT2 is a Guanine nucleotide-exchange factor for RhoA.
 Cytokinesis is initiated when RhoA is activated by ECT2.

 RacGAP1 is also involved in tethering the central spindle to the plasma membrane.
 Without this interaction, cytokinesis cannot occur.